unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Armor (shield), very rare (requires attunement)_

-While holding this shield, you have advantage on saving throws against spells and other magical effects, and spell attacks have disadvantage against you.
+While holding this shield, you have advantage on saving throws against spells and other tek effects, and spell attacks have disadvantage against you.

 ### Sphere of Annihilation

 _Wondrous item, legendary_

-This 2-foot-diameter black sphere is a hole in the multiverse, hovering in space and stabilized by a magical field surrounding it.
+This 2-foot-diameter black sphere is a hole in the multiverse, hovering in space and stabilized by a tek field surrounding it.

 The sphere obliterates all matter it passes through and all matter that passes through it.
 Artifacts are the exception.
 Unless an artifact is susceptible to damage from a _sphere of annihilation_, it passes through the sphere unscathed.
 Anything else that touches the sphere but isn’t wholly engulfed and obliterated by it takes 4d10 force damage.